deep-ventures/alphorn/README.md

 Alphorn is a simple Python package to handle Lambda invocations routed by the AWS API Gateway with a `{proxy+}` configuration.

-This package takes free inspiration from [Chalice](https://github.com/aws/chalice) and [Lambdarest](https://github.com/trustpilot/python-lambdarest) but only attempts to implement routing functionalities, hence having a naive approach, remaining very simple, and probably lacking loads of features.
+This package takes free inspiration (read: steals code) from [Chalice](https://github.com/aws/chalice) and [Lambdarest](https://github.com/trustpilot/python-lambdarest) but only attempts to implement routing functionalities, hence having a naive approach, remaining very simple, and probably lacking loads of features.

 ## How to use